dbarsam/blog/content/articles/2020-11-08-link-checker/link-checker.md

 <!--
 spell-checker:ignore
 -->
-*There is a [follow-up article] updating some outdated information regarding `markdown-link-check`.*
+*Note: There is a [follow-up article] updating some outdated information regarding `markdown-link-check`.*

 This blog use VSCode's [HTTP/s and relative link checker] extension to check url links in markdown files.
 The extension is pretty basic, but it does what it says on the tin and provides a nice shortcut ++alt+l++.